LPAshurst/Among-Us-IRL/backend/README.md

         Use `-d` flag to run in background

         On windows, make sure that docker desktop is running
-- To enter the instance: `docker exec -it backend-db-1 bash`
+- To enter the instance: `docker exec -it amongdb bash`

 - To access the db once in: `mysql -uroot -p`